N4ndomx/N4ndomx/README.md

 ###

-<h3 align="left">Fernando is here🤠 and
- He is a software engineer 😎 from Mexico </h3>
+<h3 align="left">Nice to me you , I´m Fernando, a software engineer from Mexico 🤠 </h3>

 ###